Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### To developers

 Plug-ins developers declare a _Micro-Use-License_ for each plug-in they add to the Framework.
 Wallet or Financial Apps developers declare a _Micro-Use-License_ for their components.
-End users install the Apps (wallets) of their choice and the license to be paid is the summary of the App's micro-use-license plus all the micro-use-licenses of the plug-ins used by that App.
+End users install the Apps (wallets) of their choice.
+The license to be paid is the summary of the App's _Micro-Use-License_ plus all the _Micro-Use-Licenses_ of the plug-ins used by that App.

-The Framework assumes the responsibility to enforce the license agreements, charge the end user and distribute the payments to all developers involved.
+The Framework is responsibile to enforce the license agreements, charge the end user and distribute the payments to all developers involved.

 #### To network nodes

-Network clients establishes a _home node_ where they check themselves and their actors in so as to be found by other clients.
-They must pay a subscription fee to their _home node_ for it's services.
-Finding and calling other clients through other nodes is free as those nodes income is covered by network clients for which they are their _home node_.
+Network clients establishes a _Home Node_ where they check themselves and their actors in so as to be found by other network clients.
+They must pay a subscription fee to their _Home Node_ for it's services.
+Finding and calling other clients through other nodes is free for the caller.
+Those nodes income is covered by network clients for which they are their _Home Node_.

 <br>
 ### Platforms

-We define as a Platform to a set of interrelated functionality.
-Platforms may consume services from other platforms and their dependencies form a hirearchical stack.
+We define as a _Platform_ to a set of interrelated functionality. _Platforms_ may consume services from other _platforms_ and their dependencies form a hirearchical stack.

-Each Platform may introduce to the system new workflows, Add-ons, Plug-ins, identities and GUI components (Apps, wallets).
-This enables the system to target different use cases with different users involved in a clean way.
+Each _Platform_ may introduce to the system new workflows, Add-ons, Plug-ins, GUI components (Apps, wallets) and Actors.
+This enables the system to target different use cases with different actors involved.

 <br>
 ### Identities